wilsonify/wilsonify.github.io/content/recipes/MULLED SPIKED CIDER124.md

 # instructions
 1 In a large pot, combine the cider, orange slices, ginger, cinnamon sticks, and allspice and bring to a simmer over medium heat.
 Simmer for 4 minutes, add the rum, then turn off the heat.
-2 Let this sweet winter bastard cool for a few minutes, then fish out the orange and ginger slices and the cinnamon sticks.
+2 Let cool for a few minutes, then fish out the orange and ginger slices and the cinnamon sticks.
 Serve hot.

 # modifications